InfraSIM/docs/docs/get_start.rst

 Methodology for booting virtual nodes
 ------------------------------------------------

-There are three types of device for booting virtual nodes, which are network (pxe), disk and cdrom.
+There are generally three types of device for booting virtual nodes, which are network (pxe), disk and cdrom.
 We can modify the ``boot_order`` in YAML configuration file (The default configuration for OVA is `default.yml <https://github.com/InfraSIM/tools/blob/master/packer/scripts/infrasim.yml>`_, and the default path is ``~/.infrasim/.node_map/default.yml``) or send ipmitool command to choose the device for booting.

 Booting from network
 ~~~~~~~~~~~~~~~~~~~~~